Nutrition through injury

 - Education around energy and nutrient requirements to prepare for and in the initial post-surgery phase (this is not the time to be cutting back on energy intake!)

-- Optimising micronutrient status with a food first approach
+- Optimising micronutrient status with a food first approach.

-- Example plan is given for adjusting energy intake post surgery
+- Example plan is given for adjusting energy intake post surgery.

 - The focus of this was developing a structure to her day (when not at work and out of routine) sticking to meal times and planning snacks helped to avoid boredom eating.

-- Increase in good quality vegetarian sources of protein to make sure she was meeting requirements to optimise healing and also to help minimise hunger and cravings
+- Increase in good quality vegetarian sources of protein to make sure she was meeting requirements to optimise healing and also to help minimise hunger and cravings.

-- During review sessions we worked on developing plans for when she was back training, she tried new recipes and did some batch cooking to stock up the freezer
+- During review sessions we worked on developing plans for when she was back training, she tried new recipes and did some batch cooking to stock up the freezer.

 - She commented that seeing nutrition as her ‘training’ during this time, helped to keep some focus and motivation each day and she maintained her weight within 2kg of her pre-surgery throughout the recovery period.

-- Often runners can be in a well-established routine with their diet for training and periods of injury can be a key time where an increasing focus on nutrition can make a big difference to both recovery and return to running!
+- Often runners can be in a well-established routine with their diet for training and periods of injury can be a key time where an increasing focus on nutrition can make a big difference to both recoveries and return to running!

 Disclaimer: Case study examples are highly specific to the individual, goals set may not be right for anyone else, even if the presentation sounds similar to you.